Rohan-T144/gpu-magnetic-pendulum/README.md

 ## Features

-- **GPU-accelerated**: Utilizes compute shaders for real-time simulation of hundreds of thousands of particles
+- **GPU-accelerated**: Utilizes compute shaders for real-time simulation of millions of particles
 - **Interactive controls**: Adjust physics parameters and see immediate visual feedback
 - **Multiple velocity patterns**: Radial, tangential, uniform, or zero initial velocities
-- **Preset configurations**: Quick access to interesting parameter combinations
 - **Cross-platform**: Runs natively on desktop and in web browsers via WebGPU

 ## Running the Simulation